moon-kim/coding-challenge_stan/README.md

 - The second _input_ NRRD-file is a 15x15 binary mask, specifying the region of interest (ROI) in the first file.
 - The _output_ should be the name of the organ to which the first file belonged.

-Your final submission should contain all the code you used to train your model, your final model, any code you used to generate visualizations, as well as an executable script/ function that loads your final model and makes a prediction for any two input `.nrrd` files as described above.
+Your final submission should contain all the code you used to train your model, your final model, any code you used to generate visualizations.
+Moreover, please include an executable script/ function that loads your final model and makes predictions and reports accuracy for any two directories containing, respectively, the first and second input `.nrrd` files, as described above.

 In total, we intend for you to spend __no more than about 4 hours__ on the coding challenge.